 Assumed prior knowledge:

-The course consists of theory and method sessions, divided in morning sessions for the presentation of theoretical aspects, afternoon practical sessions to provide exposure to analytical exercises, simulations, and econometric estimations, and one evening session on participants’ experiences regarding risk management issues.
-In particular, the practical will include applications of the theory, computer analyses with actual data sets, and interpretations in practice.
-At the end of each practical, answers and reflections will be handed in (four times).
-Participants receive feedback on the next course day.
+The course consists of theory and method sessions, divided in interactive plenary sessions and breakout sessions for the presentation of theoretical aspects, and practical sessions to provide exposure to analytical exercises, simulations, and econometric estimations.
+Practical sessions will include applications of the theory, computer analyses with actual data sets, and interpretations in practice.

 Outline of the course in hours

-The course will involve daily sessions, with a 3-hour theory session in the morning, and a 3-hour practical session in the afternoon.
+The course will involve daily sessions in which sessions on theory are alternated with practical sessions.
 There will be two take-home exams which need to be handed in on Tuesday (Part I) and Thursday (Part II) at 20.00 h.
 Students can work in groups (maximum 3 students per group).

 Reading materials prepared by the authors will be sent to participants in advance of the course.
 Articles and other accompanying materials will be distributed during the course.